 If your proposal complies with the District Plan and/or a National Environmental Standard, you can apply for a Certificate of Compliance (different to a building Code Compliance Certificate under the Building Act).
 This confirms the activity is permitted without resource consent and it's the only way to confirm this formally in writing.

-You can find the application form for on our Forms & Guides webpage.
+You can find the application form in the Forms and Guides section further down this page.

 Notified and Non-Notified Consents

 Council decides on whether or not to notify an application.